It’s Sunday afternoon and you’re out there house hunting. It’s part of the process.

-Sunday afternoon during the springtime.
-You’ve found the right house.
-It’s the house you want: the price is right, the location is right, the amenities are all…right.
-But there’s a problem with this house that is otherwise so right: it needs a new kitchen with appliances.
+All of a sudden, you’ve found the right house.
+It’s the house you want: the price is right, the location is right, the amenities are allright.
+But there’s a problem with this house that is otherwise not so right: it needs a new kitchen with appliances.
 Oh, and the windows are ancient, ugly, drafty and in serious need of replacement.

 You want this house.
 And you’re rather move in to your new “right” house with that a new kitchen, appliances, and windows.